BUEC500C1/camera-app-ljstaib/README.md

 Homework #4 for EC500 at Boston University, Spring 2021.
 Luke Staib (ljstaib@bu.edu) @2021.
 I chose Option 1, cloud based for this assignment.

+# Builds
+I have built an Android Package File (APK) of this assignment.
+Please email me if you would like to see this.

 # Expo
 I will be using the Expo framework for this assignment.
 Expo is useful as it is an add-on to the standard React library.
 Using Expo makes development, testing, and deployment more simple.
 For development, there are extra useful libraries (expo-camera, expo-maps, expo-face-detector, and so on).
 For testing, I am able to use the "Expo Go" mobile application for iOS and Android to see how the application will look on a local device before deployment.
 Finally, deployment is straightforward since I can utilize a few terminal commands to package the application.